WRCarlile/VowelPuzzleGame/BDD.md

 sentence and tries to input the correct answer.

-Second User recieves the "coded"													The son will come out tomorrow"													"Try Again" sentence and enters a false answer.
+Second User recieves the "coded"												"The son will come out tomorrow"													"Try Again" sentence and enters a false answer.